usaid-cs/yesterday-i-learned/linguistics.md

 1. Languages typically develop the word for "red" first (because it's bright?), and then maybe yellow/green, and then blue, and then brown.
 Read study by Berlin and Key, 1969.
 1. *Walau* has the word root of *Wa lan eh* (我膦呃), my father's (dick).
 1. The verb for "opinion" is "opine/opining", rhymes with pint.
-1. "Rothschild" is pronounced "Roth's child".
-However, for some reason, ["Schwarzchild" (black shield) is pronounced "Shh-wat? shield"](https://www.youtube.com/watch?v=brmjWYQi2UM), instead.
+1. ["Rothschild" is pronounced "Roth's child"](https://www.oxfordlearnersdictionaries.com/definition/english/rothschild).
+However, being a German surname, it is supposed to be "ROS-shield" instead, and [*Schwarzchild* (black shield) is pronounced "Shh-wat? shield"](https://www.youtube.com/watch?v=brmjWYQi2UM).
 1. [It takes six (full) weeks less for an English speaker to learn French than to learn German.](http://www.openculture.com/2017/11/a-map-showing-how-much-time-it-takes-to-learn-foreign-languages-from-easiest-to-hardest.html)
 1. "The final straw" came from "the straw that breaks the camel's back".
 1. Punjabi for *Sikh* is *sikkh* "sick".
 You don't need to say "seek" to pretend you know the difference.